nschoenberg/BillboardCaseStudy/README.md

 Some random notes for further discussion.

-- Hamburg is not a plan land (plattes land).
+- Hamburg is not a plain land (plattes land).
 We have trees, buildings, lots of bridges and water.
-Not every place fits to place a billboard, eventho it might be funny to have submarine boards :)
+Not every place fits to place a billboard, even though it might be funny to have submarine boards :)
 - Some billboards might need electricity, others not
 - Billboards might be already 'in use'
 - I could imagine not every advertisment fits every location in Hamburg.
 Its probably good to have different zones in Hamburg for different kinds of ads